Forecast Last Updated at Thursday, April 9, 2020 at 6:12AM

-Tuesday - Mostly cloudy with lingering rain possible; Mild; High in the upper 50s; Low in the upper 30s
+Wednesday - Mostly cloudy with some light rain possible; Unseasonably cool; High in the lower 50s; Low in the lower 30s

 First, all data and forecasts on RaysWeather.Com are the intellectual property of RaysWeather.com, Inc. Here is our usage policy regarding rebroadcast or redistribution of any information from our site...